 We were delighted to offer a number of free lectures open to the public in 2012-2013.
-We are grateful to the following funding sources in Ireland which make this series possible: Ireland-United States [Fulbright] Commission for Educational Exchange, Department of Arts, Heritage & Gaeltacht Affairs, and the National Lottery.
+We are grateful to the following funding sources in Ireland which make this series possible: The Ireland-United States Commission for Educational Exchange and the Irish Government’s National Lottery

 Tuesday, December 3, 2013 @ 6:30PM—Maura Mulligan (Author—Call of the Lark) Graduate Center-CUNY.
 The lecture will be given in the Irish language and there will be no translation services available.
 This is a free event.
 Please RSVP to email@example.com .
 Photo ID required for entry into the CUNY Graduate Center at 365 Fifth Avenue, New York, NY.
 We will be meeting in Room 8301.